 The community with the second largest acreage at this site is the Hemlock-Northern Hardwood Forest.
 These sites contain 18 different stands and comprise approximately 360 acres.
-The largest stands of this type are located on the variable slopes at lower elevations.
+The largest stands of this type are located on the variable slopes lower at elevations.
 These appear to be more standard Hemlock-Northern Hardwood Forests.
 Hemlock is codominant with northern hardwoods such as red and sugar maple, beech and yellow birch.
 The stand that was visited appeared to be in good condition.
-There was some recent selective logging, but no alterations that would degrade the community Some of these mixed condition. hemlock forests, especially those on slopes southern steeper and exposures, varied from the standard mixed forest in that they were more temperate.
+There was some recent selective logging, but no alterations that would degrade the community condition.
+Some of these mixed hemlock forests, especially those on southern steeper slopes and exposures, varied from the standard mixed forest in that they were more temperate.
 The canopy was dominated by hemlock, but codominants include less beech and sugar maple and more red oak.
-In some examples, the "northern hardwoods" are completely absent, having been replaced by red oak.
-In these sites, red or white pine is also an occasional component.
-In the map associated with this report, these sites are distinguished from the standard Hemlock-Northern Hardwood Forest, and referred to as Hemlock-Red Oak-White Pine Forest.
-Since the classification of these is being revised, it is unknown if this type will be recognized as from sufficiently different the standard to warrant its own type.
+In examples, the "northern some hardwoods" are completely absent, having been replaced by red oak.
+In these sites, red or white pine is also an occasional component. map associated with this report, these sites are distinguished from the standard Hemlock-Northern Hardwood Forest, and referred to as Hemlock-Red Oak-White Pine Forest.
+Since the classification of these is being revised, it is unknown if this type will be recognized as sufficiently different from the standard to warrant its own type.